 Overview of the problem

 The final problem is to learn to play a game through self-play using parallel agents.
 The focus is on the ultimate quality of the agent produced, with less emphasis on the speed of learning.
+In this problem the agent is pre-programmed with knowledge about how the game works.
+That is the agent can determine the next state of the game for any of the actions that are possible from the current state.
+It also can determine which actions are legal actions from the current state.
+The agent does not know the goal of the game and can not determine in advance what board positions are wins or losses, which must be learned through the reward signal.
 The game uses the knight piece from chess on a 5 x 7 chessboard.
 The game’s piece movement pattern, number of pieces per side, and board size are variable problem parameters but the results shown here are for knights on a 5 x 7 board and the game starts with the random placement of 5 pieces for each player.
 Each player makes a move, as in chess, and a player wins if all opponent’s pieces are captured.
 The game has a maximum number of turns and the result is a drawn game when that limit it is reached.

 Learning through self-play was advanced by the famous work by Tesauro (Tesauro, 1994) who used TD() and self play to train a program to play backgammon at a master level.
 This was dramatic accomplishment and has not yet been duplicated in other domains.
 Tesauro points out in his work that it may be the random element that is present in backgammon that drives the learning agent into wide exploration of the state space, enabling high quality learning to take place during self-play.
 The random element helps to avoid the problem of converging prematurely to a sub-optimal strategy that can happen with deterministic games.
 In those games, the agent may only experience a small fraction of the state space and optimizes for this region only, since by playing itself, it never has to deal with other regions of the state space.